Cover photo by Scott G. Winterton, retrieved from KSL. Portions of this article are from a report by

 Trafficking is everywhere, even dating sites

-To shed light on these dark facts, a few years ago, an Irish ad agency came up with a relatable and illustrative campaign using Tinder to show the hard truth behind how you can never quite know what you’re clicking.
+To shed light on these dark facts, a few years ago, an Irish ad agency came up with a relatable and illustrative campaign using Tinder to show the difficult truth behind how you can never quite know what you’re clicking.

 The campaign reached Tinder-users by placing seemingly normal women (the agency used models to pose as sex trafficking victims), and revealed that with each swipe right, the photos became increasingly more disturbing and “real.”
 The user then ends on a message about sex trafficking and how they can get informed.
 This campaign and Suzie’s story remind us how trafficking hides in plain sight.